-A 218 sq. ft. fenced tot lot is proposed near the project parking lot with playground equipment for children.
-No details of the playground equipment were submitted for the Architectural Review, but will be reviewed during building permit plan check.
-The project does not provide a significant amount of common outdoor open space for the project, but does contribute to an attractive and high quality streetscape as recommended in the Pueblo Viejo Revitalization Plan.
+A 218 sq. ft. fenced tot lot was originally proposed near Building A with playground equipment for children and is now proposed to be increase in size to 813 sq. ft. near Building B. No details of the playground equipment were submitted for the Architectural Review, but will be reviewed during building permit plan check.